 We believe we have a broad and balanced curriculum of proven worth and excellence.
-In addition to the four A level subjects and Column E choice, all Year 12 students will have a Games Afternoon where they can engage in a wide variety of team and individual sports at various skill levels.
+In addition to the four A level subjects and Column E choice, you will also have a Games Afternoon where you can engage in a wide variety of team and individual sports at various skill levels.

-Sixth Formers contribute greatly to the whole School and are encouraged to participate fully in the various co-curricular activities on offer.
-They are invited to work towards the RGS Gold Award which recognises excellent commitment to Volunteering, Leadership and Co-Curricular.
-Sixth Formers have also initiated and run many successful societies, mentored younger students, helped at a local hospice, taken part in sport, music and drama, the Wycombe Business Management Conference, World Challenge trips and much more besides.
+Sixth Formers contribute an enormous amount to the whole School and you are encouraged to participate fully in the various co-curricular activities we offer.
+You are invited to work towards the RGS Gold Award which recognises excellent commitment to Volunteering, Leadership and Co-Curricular.
+Over the years, Sixth Formers have initiated and run many successful societies, mentored younger students, helped at a local hospice, taken part in sport, music and drama, the Wycombe Business Management Conference, World Challenge trips and much more besides.